opendistro-for-elasticsearch/sql/docs/experiment/ppl/cmd/stats.rst

 stats <aggregation>... [by-clause]...

 * aggregation: mandatory.
-A statistical aggregation function.
+A aggregation function.
 The argument of aggregation must be field.
 * by-clause: optional.
 The one or more fields to group the results by. **Default**: If no <by-clause> is specified, the stats command returns only one row, which is the aggregation over the entire result set.

 Example 1: Calculate the count of events